-External: External records, communications, and/or test results are from an external physician, other qualified health care professional, facility, or health care organization.
+External: External records, communications, and/or test results are from an external physician, other qualified healthcare provider, facility, or health care organization.

-External physician or other qualified health care professional: An external physician or other qualified health care professional who is not in the same group practice or is of a different specialty or subspecialty.
+External physician or other qualified healthcare provider: An external physician or other qualified healthcare provider who is not in the same group practice or is of a different specialty or subspecialty.
 This includes licensed professionals who are practicing independently.
 The individual may also be a facility or organizational provider such as from a hospital, nursing facility, or home health care agency.